 Fixed blade broadheads bring a sort of awe, even if you are not a hunter.
 These deadly tools have been around since the Stone Age and people still use them to hunt.

 Like many bowhunters, you are probably proud of the broadheads in your arsenal.
-So let us help you find the most accurate fixed blade broadhead to add to the collection.
+So let us help you find the most accurate fixed blade broadhead to add to your collection.

 Muzzy 3-Blade Broadhead Review